cleitonpqz/hotelapi/readme.md

         $ cd path/to/this/repository/cloned

-4. Excute following commandos to Install the gems:
+4. Excute following commands to Install the gems:

         $ gem install bundler
         $ bundle install --without production